Rithvikns/python/Structural_Design_pattern/README.md

 # Structural Design Patterns in Python

 This file contains information about structural design patterns.
+To learn more about the topic you can visit : https://refactoring.guru/design-patterns/catalog

 ## Structural Design Patterns
 Structural design patterns help define clear relationships between objects and classes, making large systems easier to manage and scale.